The impact of language and culture on global export and marketing

 Are there cultural differences?
 If so, does this differ from B2C to B2B?

 How do you target customers search for your product/service?

 Now that we have set the scene, we’ll focus on these last three questions as this is where translation and localisation can help you communicate successfully and effectively with your target customers.

-Before we move on, if you have more questions about export strategies, then I would highly recommend that you watch my interview with Victoria Boldison of Bolst Global who specialises in export campaigns for UK companies.
+Before we move on, if you have more questions about export strategies, then we would highly recommend that you watch our interview with Victoria Boldison of Bolst Global who specialises in export campaigns for UK companies.

 Did you know that almost 7,000 languages are spoken worldwide?
 Incredible right?!
 However, not all communities have the infrastructure in place to access the internet and even if they do a lack of online content available in their native language limits their use.

 In fact, the top ten languages used online accounts for over 80% of the internet’s total content.

 If we look at the data on the right, we can see that the five most spoken languages* in 2019 were: